pizzawarrior/Node-CSV-Reader/README.md

 - cd to api, then: `npm test`
 -> 3 tests should pass, confirming proper database configuration
 * To run this project in the browser:
-- Make sure Docker desktop is open: `docker compose up`
+- run the database: Make sure Docker desktop is open: `docker compose up`
+- run the Express server: `npm start`
-- cd client, then run: `npm run dev`
+- run the frontend: cd client, then run: `npm run dev`

 <!-- * To run the frontend: `npm run dev` -->